 Eligibility is limited to overnight camps only.

-If your camp only has a seasonal educator or only has either a director or Jewish educator who can participate in CEC, please reach out to Michelle at email@example.com to discuss.
+If your camp only has a seasonal educator or only has either a director or Jewish educator who can participate in CEC, please email firstname.lastname@example.org to discuss.

 Thanks to the generosity of the AVI CHAI Foundation, tuition for the Camp Educators Cohort is $1,800 + $180 registration fee per person.
 The total cost to a camp is $3,960 for both participants.

 In addition to participation in the program itself, tuition covers travel within North America (up to $400 per seminar), double occupancy hotel room and meals during seminars and additional seminar-related expenses.